-Frequently Asked Questions Regarding DUI/DWI Charges
+Frequently Asked Questions Regarding Driving Under the Influence / Driving While Intoxicated Charges

 Being charged with driving under the influence (DUI) or driving while intoxicated (DWI) can be overwhelming and scary.
 At The Law Office of Jill R. Cohen, I understand the emotions you are feeling as you face drunk driving charges.
 Below are some questions and answers that are frequently asked about these types of cases.
-To learn more about how I can defend you and protect your rights, call my office at 856-754-5501 or contact me online.
+To learn more about how I can defend you and protect your rights, call my office at 856-830-6433or contact me online.

 What are the penalties associated with a first DWI conviction in New Jersey?